818ajian/doc/notebook/8-MISC/Cone.rst

 .. code:: python

     a = np.array([5,6])

 .. code:: python

     %timeit a/np.sqrt(np.dot(a,a))

 .. parsed-literal::

-    The slowest run took 11.13 times longer than the fastest.
-This could mean that an intermediate result is being cached 100000 loops, best of 3: 5.4 µs per loop
+    The slowest run took 8.16 times longer than the fastest.
+This could mean that an intermediate result is being cached.
+    100000 loops, best of 3: 4.88 µs per loop

 .. code:: python

     %timeit a/sp.linalg.norm(a)

 .. parsed-literal::

-    The slowest run took 6.31 times longer than the fastest.
-This could mean that an intermediate result is being cached 100000 loops, best of 3: 11.4 µs per loop
+    The slowest run took 6.72 times longer than the fastest.
+This could mean that an intermediate result is being cached.
+    100000 loops, best of 3: 9.65 µs per loop

 .. code:: python

     %timeit a/np.sqrt(np.sum(a*a,axis=0))

 .. parsed-literal::

-    The slowest run took 5.81 times longer than the fastest.
-This could mean that an intermediate result is being cached 100000 loops, best of 3: 10 µs per loop
+    The slowest run took 4.93 times longer than the fastest.
+This could mean that an intermediate result is being cached.
+    100000 loops, best of 3: 9.54 µs per loop

 Debug